phbasler/BSMPT/README.md

 Manual: version 2.0

 BSMPT - Beyond the Standard Model Phase Transitions:
-The C++ program package BSMPT calculates for models with extended Higgs sectors the loop-corrected effective potential at finite temperature including the daisy resummation of the bosonic masses.
+The C++ program package BSMPT calculates the strength of the electroweak phase transition in extended Higgs sectors.
+For this the loop-corrected effective potential at finite temperature is calculated including the daisy resummation of the bosonic masses.
 The program computes the vacuum expectation value (VEV) \f$ v \f$ of the potential as a function of the temperature, and in particular the critical VEV
 \f$v_c\f$ at the temperature \f$T_c\f$ where the phase transition takes place.
 In addition, the loop-corrected trilinear Higgs self-couplings are provided.
 We apply an 'on-shell' renormalization scheme in the sense that the loop-corrected masses and mixing angles are required to be equal to their tree-level input values.
 This allows for efficient scans in the parameter space of the models.

-The models implemented so far are the CP-conserving and the CP-violating 2-Higgs-Doublet Models (2HDM) and the Next-to-Minimal 2HDM (N2HDM).
-The program structure is such that the user can easily implement further models.
+The models implemented so far are

+  - CP-conserving 2-Higgs-Doublet Models (R2HDM)
+  - CP-violating  2-Higgs-Doublet Models (C2HDM)
+  - Next-to-Minimal 2HDM (N2HDM)
+  - CP in the dark ([arXiv 1807.10322](https://arxiv.org/abs/1807.10322))
+  - Complex Singlet Extension (CxSM)

+The code is structured such that users can add their own models.

 The program package can be downloaded at: https://github.com/phbasler/BSMPT

-A short documentation is given at: https://phbasler.github.io/BSMPT/documentation
+A short documentation is given at: [DoxygenLink]

 Sample input and output files are provided in the directory 'example'.